exakat/exakat-docs/Reference/Rules/Structures/TimestampDifference.rst

 ``time()``, ``microtime()`` or ``DateTime\:\:format('U')`` provide timestamps, which are the number of seconds since ``January, 1rst, 1970``.
 They shouldn't be used to calculate duration or another date by adding an amount of seconds.

 Those functions are subject to variations, depending on system clock variations, such as daylight saving time difference (every spring and fall, one hour variation), or leap seconds, happening on ``June, 30th`` or ``December 31th``, as announced by `IERS <https://www.iers.org/IERS/EN/Home/home_node.html>`_.
+When the difference may be rounded to a larger time unit (rounding the difference to days, or several hours), the variation may be ignored safely.

+When the difference is very small, it requires a better way to measure time difference, such as `Ticks <https://www.php.net/manual/en/control-structures.declare.php#control-structures.declare.ticks>'_, `ext/hrtime <https://www.php.net/manual/en/book.hrtime.php>'_, or including a check on the actual time zone (``ini_get()`` with 'date.timezone').

 .. code-block:: php